-We're admiring the current crop of menorahs that are not only modern in form, but add a note of glamour, too.
-In time for the first day of Hanukkah (this year, it's December 16), here are five favorites:
+We’re admiring the current crop of menorahs that are not only modern in form, but add a note of glamour, too.
+In time for the first day of Hanukkah next week, here are five favorites:

-Above: From San Francisco kitchen emporium March, the MARCH Brass Menorah consists of nine individual candle holders and a matching tray (not shown) made from high polished brass, $2,500.
-The design is also available in Patinated Steel in a black or shiny silver finish with a tray, $2,000.
+Above: From San Francisco kitchen emporium March, the March Brass Menorah consists of nine individual candle holders and a matching tray made from silver plated polished brass, $2,500.
+The design is also available in Patinated Steel for $2,000 and Silver $3,200.

 Above: The Nick and the Candlestick by Lindsey Adelman was inspired by antique brass weights and named after a Sylvia Plath poem.
 It has nine brass holders at varying heights that rest on a walnut tray; candles are inserted onto spikes, so they appear to float.
 The design is available from Matter for $1,905.

 For a more traditional looking menorah, check out a perennial favorite: Josh Owen’s Menorah for Areaware.